zammdefi/pm/README.md

 ### Disclaimers

 This code is experimental.
-No warranties. **Do your own research**, review the code, and consider a full third-party audit before production use.
+No warranties. **Do your own research**, review the code, and consider your own full third-party audit before production use.
 Nothing herein is investment advice.